zzjc1234/Pre/Complete pre script.md

 - Minor Claim

-  *Dead Poet Society* is a master piece becuase it subverts the traditional education plot.
+  *Dead Poets Society* is a master piece becuase it subverts the traditional education plot.

 - Argument

-  1. *Dead Poet Society* has a totally different goal comparing to the traditional education plot.
+  1. *Dead Poets Society* has a totally different goal comparing to the traditional education plot.
 In traditional education plot, for example, *Detachment*, *Good Will Hunting* the protagonist usually faces students who have terrible manner, suffer from their origin famliy's conflict or have physical and mental problems and the protagonist's goal is to pull students back to the normal track.
-However, in the *Dead Poet Society* the students are 100% good and competent in study and most of them come from wealthy and educated famliy.
+However, in the *Dead Poets Society* the students are 100% good and competent in study and most of them come from wealthy and educated famliy.
 From the angle of general public, they are absolutely good students and loyal sons and there is nothing to do with them.
 However, Mr Keating is totally different from the traditional protagonist.
 His goal is to make students become free thinkers and release their inner passion.
 He believes that "Human race is filled with passion."
 The subjects like "medicine, law, business, engineering are noble pursuits and necessary to sustain life.".
 "But poetry, beauty, romance, love are what we live alive for."
 He asks his students to do something totally against the tradition.
 For example, wiping out the lengthy introduction about how to judge a poem just academically without savouring the words and language.
-He taught them "Gather ye rosebuds while ye may / Old time is still a-flyig / And this same flower that smiles today, tommorow will be dying."
-"Now in my class, you will learn to think for yourselves again."
+He taught them "Gather ye rosebuds while ye may / Old time is still a-flying / And this same flower that smiles today, tommorow will be dying."
+"In my class, you will learn to think for yourselves."
 This kind of goal is totally unthinkable in the traditional education plot.

   2. ( ***Acting*** )Mr Keating also has a different relationship with students.
-Unlike in the traditional education plot, in which protagonist usually plays a role of teacher or a thearapist, Mr Keating always try to treat the students as friends.
+Unlike in the traditional education plot, in which protagonist usually plays a role of a teacher or a thearapist, Mr Keating always tries to treat the students as friends.
 We can see the scene like students hold him up to celebrate after a football match or **( Start to act )** "Mr Keating" pretend to ignore the students and walk ahead when his students call him Mr Keating.
 When his students call him "Oh captain, my captain."
 He turns around quickly and replies "Gentleman."

 - Conclusion

-  To sum up, the *Dead Poet Societ* subverts the traditional education plot with different type of conflict and relationship between teacher and students.
+  To sum up, the *Dead Poets Societ* subverts the traditional education plot with different type of goal and relationship between teacher and students.

 ## Part2 -- Engaging Background Music